-Open Issue 3: Only 2 works use TTPs for the modelling (Fig. 7), while 6 use vulnerabilities, which limits the applicability of the proposed work on a wide range of incidents, as not all of the Attacker's actions can be represented as vulnerabilities.
+6 use vulnerabilities, which limits the applicability of the proposed work on a wide range of incidents, as not all of the Attacker's actions can be represented as vulnerabilities.
 This is because many actions do not include the exploitation of a vulnerability, but also because a vulnerability is not able to capture any behavioural or contextual information regarding the Attacker.
 Adversarial TTPs are more abstract than vulnerabilities or specific events and thus they are able to describe the adversarial behaviour, its motive and execution instead of simply a technical flaw that may be exploited.
 In this way, TTPs are applicable in a wider range of investigations and do not face the zero-day shortcoming that vulnerabilities do.

 Open Issue 4: The inclusion of a diverse variety of data sources can significantly increase the visibility, applicability, and performance of a system.
-As shown in Fig. 7 52% are not tied to a specific data source but are applicable, directly or indirectly, to the whole cyber incident under investigation.
+As shown in Figure 7 52% are not tied to a specific data source but are applicable, directly or indirectly, to the whole cyber incident under investigation.
 However, the rest of the works can only use a specific data type, host or network based, which adversely could decrease the visibility of the investigator and result in decreased accuracy, missed correlations or misinterpretations.
-A unique and potentially significant addition to the data sources is presented by (Niu et al., 2017) and (Wei et al., 2021), which include human factor and behaviour analytics data respectively along with the computer related data.
+A unique and potentially significant addition to the data sources is presented by [34] and [36], which include human factor and behaviour analytics data respectively along with the computer related data.
 This approach could allow a better representation of the human element in the investigation and lead to increased performance.

-Similarly, even though knowledge bases of past incidents are widely utilised in the cyber security industry, only 30% of the reviewed works use them to enrich their proposed models, methods, or frameworks (Fig. 8c).
+Similarly, even though knowledge bases of past incidents are widely utilised in the cyber security industry, only 30% of the reviewed works use them to enrich their proposed models, methods, or frameworks (Figure 8c).
 Threat intelligence, i.e., data that is collected, processed, and analysed from past incidents, is able to represent a threat actor's motives, behaviour, and targets.
 Thus, its use can introduce to the methods a data-driven element that can significantly increase their performance.
 More importantly, the use of threat intelligence can provide a method and its user the ability to be up-to-date, in a fully automated way, about the current adversarial trends.